 Lately, I’ve been seeing a lot of recipes claiming to be “authentic” chicken teriyaki yet many of them seem to miss the whole point of the dish.
 So here it is, the definitive chicken teriyaki recipe written by a Japanese guy.

 This may sound like an obvious question, but to understand what Teriyaki Chicken (照り焼きチキン) is about, it helps to know what the name means.
 Teri (照り) is Japanese for shiny or lustrous while yaki means grilled or griddled (I'll explain more about this later).
 Translated literally, the name means "shiny grilled chicken", and it refers to the clear lacquer-like glaze that's created when the sugars in the teriyaki sauce caramelize.

-Although the name “Teriyaki” is relatively recent nomenclature, the practice of cooking meat and fish in a mixture of soy sauce and sugar has been around for hundreds of years, going by names such as Amakarayaki (甘辛焼き, sweet and salty grilled) Kannroni (甘露煮, literally simmered in sweet nectar), and Yamatoni (大和煮, simmered Yamato-style).
+Although the name “Teriyaki” is relatively recent nomenclature, the practice of cooking meat and fish in a mixture of soy sauce and sugar has a long history going back hundreds of years.
+Historical names for teriyaki include: Amakarayaki (甘辛焼き, sweet and salty grilled) Kannroni (甘露煮, literally simmered in sweet nectar), and Yamatoni (大和煮, simmered Yamato-style).